All Episodes

 Your calls are next.

-If you want to be a part of the program, Linda, did you notice our friend Jimmy Kimmel?
+Linda, did you notice our friend Jimmy Kimmel?

 By the way, did you see Jimmy Kimmel tweeted something nice about me?

-Never thought I'd say this.
+I never thought I'd say this.

 I agree with Hannity.

-So he announced He's taking a summer off to spend time with his family.
+So he announced he's taking a summer off to spend time with his family.

 Oh, one more thing regarding my future, I want to say.